lab-core/multimodal-viewer/README.md

 Open two separate terminals and activate the Python environment if you have created one.
 Launch the front-end with `multimodal-ui` in the first terminal, and the back-end with `multimodal-server` in the second.

-### Docker

-Make sure you have Docker installed on your machine first.
-Then run `docker-compose` from the root of the project.

 ### Angular

 Install all the angular dependencies: